 Lear added, “The best advice anyone ever gave to a writer was given by the celebrated playwright, George S. Kaufman.
 He said, ‘Write!'”

-One Day at a Time premieres January 6, 2017 on Netflix.
+Season One of One Day at a Time is now streaming on Netflix.